RMD Strategies to Help Ease Your Tax Burden

 - You want to leave your heirs an income-tax-free asset, as Roth withdrawals aren't subject to income tax, assuming you've held the account for at least five years.

-A Roth IRA conversion can be especially advantageous during your initial years of retirement, when RMDs haven't yet kicked in and you're most likely to be in a lower tax bracket vis-à-vis your working years.
+A Roth IRA conversion can be especially advantageous during your initial years of retirement, when RMDs haven't yet kicked in and you're most likely to be in a lower tax bracket as compared to your working years.
 But if you're already receiving retirement benefits, be aware that the converted funds could increase your taxable income, causing taxes on your Social Security benefits and Medicare costs to rise.

 Does converting to a Roth IRA make sense for you?